tsuereth/glog/content/post/2017/06/11_bookofdemons.md

 +++

-{{% game "Book of Demons" %}}Book of Demons{{% /game %}} is immediately jarring, not just because of its slickly-animated high-definition papercraft presentation (like an amped-up {{% game "Epistory" %}}Epistory{{% /game %}}), but also because it's a clear "homage" to {{% game "Diablo" %}}Diablo{{% /game %}}.
+{{% game "Book of Demons" %}}Book of Demons{{% /game %}} is immediately jarring, not just because of its slickly-animated high-definition papercraft presentation (like an amped-up {{% game "Epistory: Typing Chronicles" %}}Epistory{{% /game %}}), but also because it's a clear "homage" to {{% game "Diablo" %}}Diablo{{% /game %}}.
 And when I say "homage," I mean that there is an old man standing by the tiny, depressed village's well, and he asks you to delve under the haunted church, into the 3/4-isometric catacombs to fight evil.

 They're clearly going for a nostalgia angle, but to me it just feels uninspired.
 At least {{% game "Torchlight" %}}Torchlight{{% /game %}}, for all it cribbed from Diablo, tried <i>a little bit</i> to make a game world of its own.
 Book of Demons puts forth no effort whatsoever.